smeghen/mathstables/README.md

 while home-schooling my children during COVID-19 enforced lockdown.
 The aim is to turn the learning experience into a game so that children are distracted and are learning at the same time.
-The game is based on the 1 to 12 tables that are taught in schools, a selection of which number and type of arithmetic can be made with the game then provides questions based on the selection.
+The game is based on the 1 to 12 tables that are taught in schools, by selecting the number and type of arithmetic to be used in the game random questions are put to the user based on their selection.

  The live website can be found here: https://smeghen.github.io/mathstables/